-The Board currently intends that the 3,000,000 shares requested under the Amendment, in addition to the 2,316,343 shares available for future grant under the 2019 Incentive Plan (plus any shares that might be returned to the 2019 Incentive Plan as a result of future cancellations, terminations, expirations, forfeitures and lapses), will be sufficient to fund the Company's annual stock option and RSU grants to current employees, PSU grants to our executive officers and other current key employees, as well as equity grants to new hires for at least the next year, which it believes appropriate taking into account the Company's planned growth.
-Upon a review of the remaining shares available for grant under our 2019 Incentive Plan and the anticipated need for future equity award issuances, the Board approved the Amendment and the share pool authorized for issuance thereunder to ensure that we have sufficient equity plan capacity to continue to provide our eligible employees and directors with appropriate equity-based incentives.
+The Board currently intends that the 10,500,000 shares requested under the Amended and Restated 2019 Incentive Plan, in addition to the 186,657 shares available for future grant under the Amended and Restated 2019 Incentive Plan (plus any shares that might be returned to the Amended and Restated 2019 Incentive Plan as a result of future cancellations, terminations, expirations, forfeitures and lapses), will be sufficient to fund the Company's annual stock option and RSU grants to current employees, PSU grants to our executive officers and other current key employees, as well as equity grants to new hires for up to two years, which it believes appropriate taking into account the Company's planned growth.
+Upon a review of the remaining shares available for grant under our 2019 Incentive Plan and the anticipated need for future equity award issuances, the Board approved the Amended and Restated 2019 Incentive Plan and the share pool authorized for issuance thereunder to ensure that we have sufficient equity plan capacity to continue to provide our eligible employees and directors with appropriate equity-based incentives.